vdelanno/convida/assets/txt-en.md

 The risk of spreading the COVID-19 virus is higher before the onset of the symptoms, 2 previous days.
 If I have severe COVID-19 I could transmit the coronavirus for longer period.

 ¿Could asymptomatic people transmit the COVID-19 virus?
 Yes.
-Asymptomatics (infected people who do not develop symptoms in any moment, they appear healthy), presymtomatics (infected people who do not have symptoms yet) and symptomatics (infected people who have symptoms) could transmit the COVID-19 virus.
+Asymptomatics (infected people who do not develop symptoms in any moment, they appear healthy) could transmit the COVID-19 virus.

+¿Could presymptomatic people transmit the COVID-19 virus?
+Yes.
+Presymtomatics (infected people who do not have symptoms yet) could transmit the COVID-19 virus.

 ¿Does getting infected with the COVID-19 virus mean that I will have the virus in my body forever?
 No. Most of the people infected by  COVID-19 virus recover and eliminate the virus.
 Some people could continue having symptoms months later but it does not mean that they have the virus in their bodies.